Running can be a real party pooper some days, am I right?

 When I’m on a run and feeling bored or tired, I bring my eye-line up.
 I get out of my head and go sight-seeing, looking at the trees and flowers, the little critters running around, and the houses I pass.
 I take in the architecture of different homes and build my dream house in my head.

 As simple of a tip this is, it can get your mind off the discomfort you’re feeling.
 It both allows you to be present in the moment and gives you an opening for your mind to wander.
-You’ll find that the time passes so much quicker when you do this.
+You’ll find the time passes so much quicker when you do this.

 So don’t just stare at your feet.
 Get your eyes up and take in your surroundings.